Robert-van-Engelen/Prolly/readme.md

-# Create and rotate BASIC programs in your SHARP pocket computer
+# Create and rotate multiple BASIC programs in your SHARP pocket computer

 SHARP pocket computers of the 80s can store and run several BASIC programs together when loaded with `MERGE` from a cassette tape.
 The last MERGEd